-Any SCA member in the Kingdom of Caid may become a Warranted Rapier Marshal after being authorized by the Kingdom Earl Marshal or the Kingdom Rapier Marshal.
+Any SCA member in the Kingdom of Caid may become a Warranted Rapier Marshal after being authorized by the Kingdom Rapier Marshal.
 This marshalling form is separate from all others, and Marshals from other weapons forms may not act as Rapier Marshal without an additional certification.